 Just under a week until ALL ROADS END HERE hits the shelves.
 If you’ve ordered a signed copy, it’ll be on its way to you in the next couple of days.
-If you haven’t ordered yet and you want a copy defaced with a scribble from me, click here.

 In the meantime, just to whet your appetite, I thought I’d share the first chapter of the book with you.
 WARNING – CONTAINS SPOILERS FOR ONE OF US WILL BE DEAD BY MORNING!
 DON’T CLICK IF YOU HAVEN’T READ THE FIRST BOOK!